Contacts

 National Epilepsy Centre

-National Epilepsy Centre is a NGO-run institution designed exclusively for epilepsy care.
-Located in the heart of the metropolitan city of Karachi, Pakistan it provides holistic (medical and psychosocial) management to all patients with epilepsy irrespective of their religion, caste or creed; especially those from low socio-economic strata.
+National Epilepsy Centre is a NGO- run institution designed exclusively for epilepsy care.
+Located in the heart of the metropolitan city of Karachi, Pakistan it provides holistic (medical & physhosocial) management to all patients with epilepsy irrespective of their religion, caste, creed, with a special focus on economically marginalized population.

 Holistic Management